brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/stacey-zevenbergen-2024-02-15.md

 Try to work on that, and invest, innovate on that.
 Many specialist,

- - It could be assement Multi sketeholder.
+ - It could be assement Multi skaeteholder.
 Everything is developp is check.
  We have a report ti say waht is'nt working.

  National Working Group Rwanda, JIZ social